LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 ### CombineLatest

 The `CombineLatest` operator is similar to `Zip` in that it combines pairs of items from its sources.
 However, instead of pairing the first items, then the second, and so on, `CombineLatest` produces an output any time _either_ of its inputs produces a new value.
 For each new value to emerge from an input, `CombineLatest` uses that along with the most recently seen value from the other input.
+(To be precise, it doesn't produce anything until each input has produced at least one value, so if one input takes longer to get started than the other, there will be a period in which `CombineLatest` doesn't in fact produce an output each time one of its inputs does, because it's waiting for the other to produce its first value.)
 The signature is as follows.

 ```csharp
 // Composes two observable sequences into one observable sequence by using the selector